KenanRicky/docker-compose-project/README.md

   This is where related tasks are grouped to ensure good practice.<br/>
   Roles are created using ansible-galaxy.
-  All tasks are defined in the roles. docker-installation – Installs Docker and Docker Compose. frontend-deployment – Pulls/builds and runs the React frontend container. backend-deployment – Pulls/builds and runs the backend Node.js container. setup-mongodb - Sets up Mongodb. docker-install - Installs Docker to the VM.
+  All tasks are defined in the roles. docker-installation – Installs Docker and Docker Compose.<br/>
+  frontend-deployment – Pulls/builds and runs the React frontend container.<br/>
+  backend-deployment – Pulls/builds and runs the backend Node.js container.<br/>
+  setup-mongodb - Sets up Mongodb.<br/>
+  docker-install - Installs Docker to the VM.<br/>

  # Vagrant Provision
  This is will give the connectivity to the virtual machine.